friendica/friendica-addons/piwik/README.md

     [system]
 	addon = ...,piwik

-You can change 4 more configuration variables for the addon:
+You can change 4 more configuration variables for the addon in the config/addon.ini.php file:

     [piwik]
 	baseurl = example.com/piwik/